-(i) A member of the departmental teaching committee will formally observe and evaluate at least one lecture and evaluate the course design, exams, etc. This teaching committee evaluator will create a written teaching performance comment/evaluation that will be given to the TF, the DGS, and department chair. (ii) A standard departmental (qualitative) teaching evaluation survey (in addition to the College's numerical course evaluation) will be administered to evaluate the TF's performance. (iii) Teaching Fellows will organize an evaluation of their teaching with the CFE including video-recording if appropriate.
+(i) A faculty member will formally observe and evaluate at least one lecture and evaluate the course design, exams, etc. This teaching evaluator will create a written teaching performance comment/evaluation that will be given to the TF, the DGS, and department chair. (ii) A standard departmental (qualitative) teaching evaluation survey (in addition to the College's numerical course evaluation) will be administered to evaluate the TF's performance. (iii) Teaching Fellows will organize an evaluation of their teaching with the CFE including video-recording if appropriate.